cisco-open/k8s-objectmatcher/docs/legacy.md

 This page documents the legacy method for matching objects, which is now deprecated.
 Please use the the `patch` package.

+The legacy version was last available with the 0.1.1 version.

 ### Supported Objects

 - ClusterRole